Living on Earth

 species causing the most change, humans are still part of this 3.8

-the history of life on earth.
-He visits Rwandan gorillas and
+history of life on earth.
+He visits Rwandan gorillas and Australian

-Australian bowerbirds, returns to coral reefs and octopus dens,
+bowerbirds, returns to coral reefs and octopus dens, considers the

-considers the impact of language and writing, and weighs the
+impact of language and writing, and weighs the responsibilities our

-responsibilities our unique powers bring with them, as they relate
+unique powers bring with them, as they relate to factory farming,

-belong to the infinitely complex system that is the Earth, and our
+infinitely complex system that is the Earth, and our minds are

-minds are products of that system, but we are also an acting force
+products of that system, but we are also an acting force within it.

-our hands.
-It is a responsibility that we must all understand and
+It is a responsibility that we must all understand and accept.